Emotional Health & Wellbeing

 Cancer Support Groups - Support groups bring together people who have cancer so that they can help each other through the experience.
-The Cancer Support Community has an online support community called the Living Room, which has support groups and discussion boards.
-Learn more about the Living Room.
+The Cancer Support Community has an online support community called MyLifeLine, which has online discussion boards and private sites for your friends and family.
+Learn more about MyLifeLine.

 Spiritual Advisors - Many people turn to their spiritual side to help them through their cancer.
 Spiritual help can include a church, synagogue, meditation, or simply a quiet place.
 Reading, talking with others, and reaching out to those in a spiritual setting can help lend you peace and strength.
 People with cancer who have a religious affiliation may wish to meet with a representative of their faith to discuss the difficult questions that arise, and be reassured that having doubts and being angry are normal responses to having cancer.

 Cancer Programs & Resources - Many organizations, hospitals, groups and individuals have developed various programs and resources to help people affected by cancer and their loved ones get educated about cancer, cope with your emotions, and alleviate problems.

 A diagnosis of cancer brings many changes.
 Many of these changes are physical and/or emotional, while others may be more spiritual or existential in nature.
 These types of changes may lead you to question the meaning of your life or what really matters.
 Spending some time thinking about this topic may help you to discover new goals, priorities and possibilities.

 Ways to Find New Meaning and Value in Your Life After Cancer